ashutoshmjain/shutri/src/pages/fedBlunder.md

 	- We said we will pay only 2% extra year over year but for heaven sake we are fighting deadliest epidemic to date.
 Why  can't we pay five , ten or even fifteen percent more for the goods we so luxuriously consume ?
 While the entire world serves us - The American consumer.
 - Now let is talk about us
 	- All of the Americans are inflation resistant because our assets appreciate at much faster pace than the consumables we get from China or India or the Latins.
-	- Even if we say only 50 % of Americans are capitalized - means they have large amount of their savings in Assets such as stocks or real estate, then rest fifty % can be easily supported say through basic minimum income.
+	- The [[homeOwnerShip]] in [[America]] is about 65 %.
+Even if we say only 50 % of Americans are capitalized - means they have large amount of their savings in Assets such as stocks or real estate, then rest fifty % can be easily supported say through basic minimum income.
 If only we reorganize over two hundred state and federal support plans.
 	- Which means Americans don't care about the price of bread or an Apple !
 They do care for the Apple stock.
 As long as my portfolio is growing and the value of my home is up 8 % year over year , I dont care if I pay even fifty % more on thousand bucks I spend on the groceries ( the CPI bullbucket).
 	- If inflation in oil price is ten% , we really don't care cuz oil is a tiny fraction of American household.
 	- Sure lot of people need help but it is really not because there are less dollars , it it because the programs are not leveraging the technology.
 If they get better organized, every one can really depend on.
 Saying this cuz I am using affordable health care for last two years and it is better than any of the employers I had to this date - Simply because ACA is very well administered in California.